maubuz/2W6-Notes/docs/wk6/Test1_Practice.md

 <br>

+Q.20) Practice Flexbox with the [**Flexbox Defense game**](http://www.flexboxdefense.com/).

 ### Positioning

-Q.20) Using only the `display` property, place the platter on top of the hand and the piece of text on top of the platter.
+Q.21) Using only the `display` property, place the platter on top of the hand and the piece of text on top of the platter.

 > Use the proper `display` settings so that the if the view-port  width changes, the elements continue positioned.